 I have detailed all these best places to stop on the way to Cornwall below as there’s no way you can drive through all these places and not stop!

-If you’re heading back to London after Cornwall which you probably will be, then you can go back another one of the 2 ways available and see even more on this Cornwall to London Road trip, which I’ll also detail below!
+If you’re heading back to London after Cornwall which you probably will be, then you can go back another one of the 2 ways available and see even more on this Cornwall to London Road trip, which I’ll also describe below!

 Car Hire for a London to Cornwall Trip